Tiendil/feeds.fun/README.md

 - remove input-marker?
 - news: right column does not placed at the right border of the window
 - normal font size of tags in side panel?
+- on rule creationg we should reload scores, but not change sorting?
+In any case, something should visually change

 # Feeds Fun